Marlins vs Guardians: Odds, Spread, and Total

 Marlins vs Guardians Betting Trends

-- The total has gone UNDER in four of Miami's last five games.
+- The total has gone UNDER in four of Miami's last six games.

-- Miami is 1-4 SU in its last five games against Cleveland.
+- Miami is 2-4 SU in its last six games against Cleveland.

-- The total has gone UNDER in four of Cleveland's last six games.
+- Cleveland is 5-2 SU in its last seven games at home.

-- Cleveland is 5-1 SU in its last six games at home.
+- The total has gone UNDER in five of Cleveland's last seven games when playing at home against Miami.

 Marlins vs Guardians Injury Reports